 We recommend a small day pack, with the following items:

-For a delicious picnic lunch prepared for you and delivered to the boat, or to your kayak guide, please give us your order by 6 pm the night before your trip.
+For a delicious picnic lunch prepared for you and delivered to the boat, or to your kayak guide, please give us your order by 5 pm the night before your trip.
+(Not available in June, July or August).
+Standard, Vegetarian, Gluten-free, and Dairy-free/Vegan options available.

 Classic picnic lunch (NZ$27 per person)